shreyas-shivapuji/ml-pairs-trading/README.md

-# ML-Enhanced Pairs Trading Strategy
+# ML-Enhanced Pairs Trading System

 This repository contains an end-to-end quantitative trading system that implements a statistical arbitrage pairs trading strategy.
 The strategy is enhanced by a Kalman Filter for dynamic hedge ratios and a Random Forest machine learning model to filter trades based on their predicted profitability.